Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 F: User can link with Canvas

-R: Users will be redirected to a sign on page to connect to their Canvas account.
+R: Users can access a page listing instructions to connect their Canvas account.

 R: Users can see a list of their courses.